-PINE aligns its business development with the urgent needs of environmental protection.
+PINE aligns its business development with the urgent need for environmental protection.
 We closely examine our operation to determine the importance and urgency of each environmental issue towards the Group's business.
-Through the external materiality assessment, we realised climate change issues are our primary concerns in the upcoming future and have proposed a preliminary response strategy.
-Furthermore, we also formulate green office practices and mitigation targets regarding emissions and resources, with an aim to protect our environment in a comprehensive and consistent manner.
+Through the external materiality assessment, we realised climate change issues are our primary concerns in the upcoming future and thereby have established a Climate Change Policy and a preliminary response strategy.
+Furthermore, we also formulate green office practices and establish targets in order to minimise our emissions and the use of resources, with an aim to protect our environment in a comprehensive and consistent manner.
+During the Reporting Period, there were no laws and regulations relating to pollution and environmental protection that had a significant impact on the Group, and the Group was not aware of any non-compliance with relevant laws and regulations.